 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).

 Keep all appointments with your doctor and the laboratory.
-Your doctor will need to determine your response to quinidine.
+Your doctor will order certain lab tests to check your body's response to quinidine.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.